 K.S.A.
 2014 Supp.
 21-6819(a) incorporates the directive of K.S.A.
 2014 Supp.
 21-6606(d) and requires consecutive sentences unless such application would result in a manifest injustice.
 Here, Beatty does not argue that the imposition of consecutive sentences resulted in a manifest injustice.
 Moreover, even if the district court had discretion to run the sentences in the separate cases concurrently, Beatty fails to meet his burden of establishing an abuse of discretion.
-For these reasons, we conclude the district court did not abuse its discretion when it ordered that Beatty's underlying sentences in 13CR542 and 13CR543 run consecutive to his sentence in 13CR919.
+For these reasons, we conclude the district court did not abuse its discretion when it ordered that his sentence in 13CR919 run consecutive to his underlying sentences in 13CR542 and 13CR543.